Example preset

 It shows uncalibrated BP by converting the estimated event year to a 1950 baseline.
 Research use requires calibration curves and measurement checks.

-What should I do first on this page?
+What should I check first before trusting this age estimate?

-How to use Radioactive decay/dating calculator (half-life/ratio → age) effectively
+How to use this dating calculator

 Related tools